keithrabb/stock-analysis/README.md

 # Stock-analysis

 ## Overview of the VBA Project
-*To build code in VBA and then make it better by refactoring with the same end result.*
+*To build code in VBA and then make it better by refactoring with the same end result.
+Also, to give Steve a well crafted tool by which to research any stock he wishes.*

 ## Results
 - Original Homework Code 2017 ran at 80402.8 seconds